This page is about essential thrombocythaemia. There is information about

 They offer information and support to people with myeloproliferative disorders.

-They offer information and support to people with leukaemia and related blood conditions and have a message board.
+They offer information and support to people with leukaemia and related blood conditions.
+They have a 24 hour care line and an online support service.

 Question about cancer?
 Contact our information nurse team